Kayah State: Ethnic makeup

+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the Kayah State.

 Religion

 According to the 2014 Myanmar Census, Buddhists, who make up 49.9% of Kayah State's population, form the largest religious community there.
 Minority religious communities include Christians (45.8%), Muslims (1.1%), Hindus (0.1%), and animists (1.9%) who collectively comprise the remainder of Kayah State's population.
 1.2% of the population listed no religion, other religions, or were otherwise not enumerated.

 According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 2060 Buddhist monks were registered in Kayah State, comprising 0.4% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (82.4%), followed by Shwegyin Nikaya (17.6%), with the remainder of monks belonging to other small monastic orders.
 303 thilashin were registered in Kayah State, comprising 0.5% of Myanmar’s total thilashin community.

-The Kayans’ traditional religion is called Kan Khwan, and has been practised since the people migrated from Mongolia during the Bronze Age.
+The Kayans' traditional religion is called Kan Khwan, and has been practised since the people migrated from Mongolia during the Bronze Age.
 It includes the belief that the Kayan people are the result of a union between a female dragon and a male human/angel hybrid.

 The major religious festival is the three-day Kay Htein Bo festival, which commemorates the belief that the creator god gave form to the world by planting a small post in the ground.
 During this festival, held in late March or early April, a Kay Htoe Boe pole is erected and participants dance around the pole.
 This festival is held to venerate the eternal god and creator messengers, to give thanks for blessings during the year, to appeal for forgiveness, and pray for rain.
 It is also an opportunity for Kayan from different villages to come together to maintain the solidarity of the tribe.

 The Kayan have a strong belief in augury and nothing is done without reference to some form of divination, including breaking thatch grass, but most importantly consulting the chicken bones.
 Nowadays the annual Kay Htein Bo festival is always accompanied by a reading of the chicken bones to predict the year ahead.
 Fowl bone prognostication can be witnessed in the Kayan villages in Thailand's Mae Hong Son province during the annual festival and during “Cleansing Ceremonies” which are held when a family has encountered misfortune.
 Dreams are also used to make predictions.